ibarapascal/time-controller/README.md

 - Give full statistic data and chart.

-- Save and export the record data to remote storage.
+- Save and export the record data to external storage.

 ## Dev record link